“The Devil Wears Prada”: what if fashion was better now? - Coil

 © IMAGO / Everett Collection

-THEN: Anne Hathaway's debut in "The Devil Wears Prada," 2006.
+BEFORE: Anne Hathaway's debut in "The Devil Wears Prada," 2006.
 (IMAGO / Everett Collection)

 © IMAGO / Everett Collection

-AFTER: Anne Hathaway's new look in "The Devil Wears Prada", 2006.
+AFTER: Anne Hathaway's new look in "The Devil Wears Prada," 2006.
 (IMAGO / Everett Collection)

 Luxury brands, image and inclusiveness